When the Whole Family Showed Up in Egypt — Modern Paraphrase | fresh.bible

 (Quick context: "put your hand under my thigh" was an ancient way of making a binding — it was as serious as it gets.)

 This is the moment where everything gets quiet.
 A dying man with one final request — and it's not about money, property, or power.
-It's about belonging. had lived in for seventeen years.
+It's about belonging.
+Jacob had lived in for seventeen years.
 It was comfortable.
 His family was safe.
 But he knew — deeply, in his bones — that this wasn't home.
-His home was wherever God's promises pointed. .
+His home was wherever God's pointed. .
 The .
 Where was buried.
 Where was buried.
 Where the lived.

-He wanted his body to rest where his was anchored.
+He wanted his body to where his was anchored.
 Not where life was easiest — but where God said his people belonged.
 And that's a question worth sitting with.
 Where is your anchor?
 Is it wherever things are comfortable?
 Or is it wherever God's promises point?